hdShang/arxiv-daily/docs/cs-CV/2025-05-31/papers/250603191v1-multimodal-generative-ai-with-autoregressive-llms-for-human-motion-u.md

 ---
 layout: default
-title: Multimodal Generative AI with Autoregressive LLMs for Human Motion Understanding and Generation: A Way Forward
+title: "Multimodal Generative AI with Autoregressive LLMs for Human Motion Understanding and Generation: A Way Forward"
 ---

 # Multimodal Generative AI with Autoregressive LLMs for Human Motion Understanding and Generation: A Way Forward